[Oracle Cloud] Helm

 Configure

-Oracle Database API for MongoDB
+Oracle Database API for MongoDB-

 Update network access type to

-and set your public IP address. -
+Secure access from allowed IPs and VCNs onlyand set your public IP address. -

 Go to